Recent wildfires in and around the Yosemite region do not pose a threat to our area or the majority of Yosemite’s attractions.

 We will continue to provide updates as they become available, but here is what you need to know:

 - Small wildfires routinely occur throughout the year in Yosemite’s High Country, however they do not pose a threat to our area and the majority of Yosemite’s attractions

 - Recent small wildfires in remote parts of Yosemite’s High Country have resulted in some smoky mornings in Yosemite Valley , generally clearing in the afternoon and evening.
 Other Yosemite area attractions are typically seeing little to no smoke.

 - You can see Yosemite Valley live through the Half Dome Live Webcam and Yosemite’s High Country conditions through the High Sierra Webcam

 - For the latest air quality index for the areas you want to visit, check the Real-time Map on purpleair.com

 - Visit nps.gov/yose for Park announcements and updates

-- Rush Creek Lodge is open, including swimming pool, restaurant, tavern, play areas and professionally guided excursions.
+- All amenities are open, including our heated saltwater swimming pool, hot tubs, play areas, and professionally guided excursions

-- Last minute travelers: while most Day Use tickets are sold 30 days in advance, the Park Service releases 20% of the Day Use Entry Tickets for purchase within 48-hours of arrival day on a first-come first-served basis at recreation.gov.
+- Last minute travelers: while most Day Use Entry Tickets will be sold in advance, the Park Service will release 30% of them for purchase within 7 days of arrival day on a first-come first-served basis at recreation.gov.
 Be sure to set up your recreation.gov login in advance and be ready to log on to their site at 8 am on your target day.

 - At this time, we are not able to obtain passes for our guests to drive their own cars in/out of the park.
 Each vehicle must obtain their own pass at recreation.gov.